 John Alexander Dowie was one of the most colorful and effective Christian men of God in the 19th century.
 His vision and gifted organizational skills allowed him to not only dream big, but to put numerous plans into action.

-Unfortunately, in the latter part of his life about the time of the turn of the century, he lapsed into the error of self-exaltation, which has been the primary focus of his legacy, rather than his extraordinary accomplishments.
+Unfortunately, in the latter part of his life around the turn of the last century, he lapsed into the error of self-exaltation, which has been the primary focus of his legacy, rather than his extraordinary accomplishments.